johann-solo/oliveandmango.github.io/_posts/blog/2017-06-17-santorini.md

 ## Where to stay

-This is most definitely depends on  your budget.
+This most definitely depends on your budget.
 Well our budget was blown cause of being in London before we hit Greece.
 Hee hee!
 Yes don't even get me started on London!!
 Loved it but literally walked miles cause I hated paying double and triple tube fees cause I couldn't get their zones straight!!
 We stayed at Caveland which is an awesome hostel!
 We had a private room and bathroom including a kitchenette.
 We loved it.
 You can use the shared kitchen and even grab a little continental breakfast in the morning if you want to.
 They had a lot of activities planned — optional to join.
 We booked based on its great reviews, price point obviously, but also the location.
 It's a ten minute walk to Fira, a few minute walk to several grocery stores, bakeries, restaurants, bank machines, as well as offices to book excursions and to rent a car or ATV’s.
 The bus stop was just a few minutes walk away.
 The airport was nearby as well, approximately 10-15 minute drive.
 We loved the convenience of it and also the fact that it was away from the crowds, but still just minutes away from all the action.\
 <br>
 {% include image.html
 img="/img/JUNE2017/santorini_8.jpg"